Progress Toward a Degree

 The student is, according to the instructor’s assessment, currently passing or has demonstrated the potential for passing the course.

 The student has made arrangements with the instructor, prior to the grade submission deadline, for completing the course requirements.

 It is the responsibility of the student receiving an Incomplete to arrange with the instructor whatever action is needed to remove the Incomplete at the earliest possible date.
-If make-up work requires classroom attendance in a subsequent term, the student must register for the course as an auditor (with the instructor’s permission) and must pay tuition and associated fees.
+If make-up work requires classroom attendance in a subsequent term, the student must coordinate accessing the course material with the instructor.

 An Incomplete will not be calculated in the student’s grade point average for the term in which the notation appears.
 However, an Incomplete that is not changed by the Instructor by the grade submission deadline of the next semester automatically converts to an F. A notation of Incomplete may not be used to meet a prerequisite requirement.
 A student cannot graduate with an Incomplete notation on his or her academic record.

 MT (Multi-term) is a temporary notation which may be assigned in departmentally approved courses, including theses, practica, and internships, if work cannot be completed within one semester.
 A notation of MT will not be calculated in the student’s grade point average for the term in which the notation appears.
 However, an MT notation that is not changed by the instructor by the grade submission deadline of the next semester automatically converts to an F. A student cannot graduate with an MT notation on his or her academic record.

 Notations Assigned by the Office of the Registrar

 W (withdrawn) A notation assigned by the Office of the Registrar reflecting an administrative action initiated by the student in accordance with regulations governing withdrawal from courses.
 “W” (withdrawn) may not be assigned by the instructor.